tomchomiak/ES2015/README.md

 let x = 2;
 ```

-the above will result in type error
+the above will result in a type error

 ```bash
 > TypeError: Identifier 'x' has already been declared